CycloneDX/cyclonedx-dotnet/README.md

   -?|-h|--help                                                           Show help information.
 ```

+Limitations:

+* `--exclude-test-projects` option resolves `IsTestProject` property value from *project file* after a build is executed.
+Therefore `<IsTestProject>true</IsTestProject>` shall be defined in csproj file or in an explicit import property file within the csproj file without conditions.

 #### Examples
 To run the **CycloneDX** tool you need to specify a solution or project file.
 In case you pass a solution, the tool will aggregate all the projects.